WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/report/PreliminaryReport/README.md

 ## Topic: Wine Classification

-*note: this is a transcription of the pdf version.*
+*note: this is an updated version of the pdf version, with minor additions/changes.*

 ### Introduction